swaan/wifi-qr-poster/README.md

-# Wifi QR poster
+# Wifi QR PDF poster

-Generated a poster with a wifi's SSID and key, plus a QR code with both.
+Generated PDF poster with a wifi's SSID and key, plus a QR code with both.